Impact of ground-state properties and collective excitations on the Skyrme ansatz: a Bayesian study: Results

 We find that almost all our results lie within 1$\sigma_c$ from the experimental data, where $\sigma_c = \sqrt{ \sigma_{inf}^2 + \sigma_{exp}^2}$, and $\sigma_{inf}$ is the standard deviation of the resulting posterior distribution while $\sigma_{exp}$ is the experimental error (even for those observables to which we assigned a theoretical error for the inference).

-The only exceptions are the binding energy of the $^{56}$Ni and the spin-orbit splitting of $^{208}$Pb, whichare between 1 and 2$\sigma_c$, and the $^{208}$Pb $A_{PV}$, that lies at slightly more than 2$\sigma_c$ (2.08).
+The only exceptions are the binding energy of the $^{56}$Ni and the spin-orbit splitting of $^{208}$Pb, which are between 1 and 2$\sigma_c$, and the $^{208}$Pb $A_{PV}$, that lies at slightly more than 2$\sigma_c$ (2.08).
 This is in keeping with our previous discussion (see Fig. \ref{fig:J_L_only_apvs_both}) about the tension between $^{208}$Pb $A_{PV}$ and $^{48}$Ca $A_{PV}$ and the dominant effect of $\alpha_D$ which leads to low values for $J$ and $L$.

-Finally, we look at the correlation between the model parameters and the observables.
-To study those, we analyzed the results over the training grid, which spans over the whole parameter space, obtaining the Pearson correlation factors plotted in Fig.~\ref{fig:correlations}.
-The observables are ordered along the $x-$axis following the order in which they are progressively included in the seven inferences shown in Fig.~\ref{fig:posterior_first}: we first include the ground state properties (binding energies, charge radii, and spin-orbit splittings), then the polarizabilities $\alpha_D$, then the excited state properties (i.e., the giant resonances), and finally the parity-violating asymmetries.
+Finally, we turn to the correlations between the model parameters and the observables.
+To study those, we take the model results over the training grid, which spans the whole parameter space, and compute the Pearson correlation factors of all possible combination observable-parameter; we thus find a correlation matrix, which we show in Fig.~\ref{fig:correlations}.
+The observables are along the columns, grouped by their type and ordered from the lightest to the heaviest nucleus, while the parameters are on the rows, divided into isoscalar, isovector, and spin-orbit.
+The value of the correlation coefficient is in a colored scale, going from dark blue (-1, total anti-correlation) to dark red (1, total correlation).
+0, no correlation, is mapped in white.

 The energy at saturation $E_0$ is mainly anti-correlated with the binding energies, and very little with the charge radii.
 On the other hand, the saturation density $\rho_0$ is anti-correlated with the charge radii (and especially with that of $^{208}$Pb).
 These correlations can be expected on quite general grounds.
-If one increases $E_0$, nuclei are overbound and the ``anti-''correlation is merely a result of the sign convention on the binding energy; at the same time, a higher (lower) stauration density leads to more compact (more dilute) nuclei.
-The compressibility $K_0$ is heavily correlated with both $E_{\rm GMR}^{\rm IS}$s, as is well known and has been already discussed.
+If one increases $E_0$, nuclei are overbound and the ``anti-''correlation is merely a result of the sign convention on the binding energy; at the same time, a higher (lower) saturation density leads to more compact (more dilute) nuclei.
+The compressibility $K_0$ is highly correlated with both $E_{\rm GMR}^{\rm IS}$'s, as is well known and has been already discussed.
 The isoscalar surface parameter $G_0$ is correlated well with the ground state observables (slightly more to those of lighter nuclei, where the surface plays a stronger role), while the isoscalar effective mass $m^*_0/m$ is mainly constrained by $E_{\rm GQR}^{\rm IS}$ as expected.